 a Requests from the press or other media for an oral or written comment or statement from the Council, its councillors or staff shall be handled in accordance with the Council's policy in respect of dealing with the press and/or other media.

 23. EXECUTION AND SEALING OF LEGAL DEEDS

-See also standing orders 15(b)(xii) and (xvii).
+See also standing orders 15(a)(xii) and 15(a)(xvii)

 a A legal deed shall not be executed on behalf of the Council unless authorised by a resolution.